Stu Thomsen: Post-BMX career

 Thomsen would manage to merge his love of racing with law enforcement, competing in the California Police Olympics (in the year 2000 the name was changed to the California Police and Fire Games after Firemen were invited to compete).
 From 1995 to 2000 he was undefeated in the Mountain Bike racing division, accumulating 15 gold medals during that time.
-He also participated in the 1997 World Police and Fire Games, in Canada winning four Gold Medals In addition to competitions he is part of the Project 999-Memorial Ride, the yearly 630-mile trek of around 45 Orange County Peace Officers who ride their road bicycles from the California Peace Officers' Memorial in Sacramento, California, to the Orange County Peace Officers' Memorial in Santa Ana, California, in tribute of the officers who fell in the line of duty serving the people of California in general and Orange County in particular.
+He also participated in the 1997 World Police and Fire Games, in Canada winning four Gold Medals In addition to competitions he is part of the Project 999-Memorial Ride, the yearly 630-mile trek of around 45 Orange County Peace Officers who ride their road bicycles from the California Peace Officers' Memorial in Sacramento, California, to the in Santa Ana, California, in tribute of the officers who fell in the line of duty serving the people of California in general and Orange County in particular.
 The ride, usually held in the last week of May each year, also in support of the Project 999 Fund which raises money for the families of the fallen and seriously injured.
 In 2009 Stu Thomsen and his 44 colleagues raised $40,000.
 "It is the least I can do to pay homage to those who paid the ultimate price," he said.

 Thomsen, in addition to being on the Bicycle Patrol Team, is on the Critical Incident Response Team (CIRT) and in 2005 was in training to be on the K-9 and as of that date was a K-9 agitator, i.e. play-acts the role of a fleeing, attacking or non compliant felon for the dogs to attack and hold in training of dogs and their handlers.
 During his 15-year tenure as an Orange County Deputy he has never used physical force directly against anyone but he has been under fire and earned the Medal of Courage as he relates in a 2009 article in Garage Magazine:

 I have never hit anybody with my baton.
 I have never had to tase anybody, and I haven't shot my hand gun at anyone.
 I was involved in a shooting where I had to shoot a rifle.
 I am part of a first responder team, and we were responding to a call of a reported shooting.
 I couldn't see him.
 He was a sniper shooting at us, and I shot in the direction of the gun fire.
 I was laying down cover fire for my partner.
 I wasn't hurt, but my partner was hit.
 He was hit two times in the arm and has since fully recovered ... it was about an eight-or nine-hour ordeal.
 The suspect ended up getting shot.
 The whole thing was on the news.
 That incident earned me a 'Medal of Courage'.